Ypsilanti, Georgia

 Ypsilanti (/ˌɪpsɪˈlænti/ IP-sil-AN-tee) is an unincorporated community in Talbot County, in the U.S. state of Georgia.

 History

-The community's name is a transfer from Ypsilanti, Michigan.
-Variant names are "Red Bone" and "Ypsillanti".
+The community's name is a transfer from Ypsilanti, Michigan, itself named for Demetrios Ypsilantis, a leader of the Greek War of Independence.
+Variant names are "Red Bone" (after its militia district) and "Ypsillanti".
 A post office called Ypsilanti was established in 1883, and remained in operation until 1916.
+Once having two cotton gins, it “is now (2010) merely a crossroads with a reported five residences."